 During Your Waxing Session: Communicate and Observe

-Communication between you and your esthetician during a waxing session is of utmost importance.
-They should understand if there are any particular concerns for you such as sensitive skin or an increased tendency for bruises.
-An experienced esthetician will adapt their techniques accordingly in order to meet these requirements, decreasing any side effects.
+Communication between you and your esthetician during a waxing session is of the utmost importance.
+They should understand if there are any particular concerns for you, such as sensitive skin or an increased tendency for bruises.
+An experienced esthetician will adapt their techniques accordingly to meet these requirements, decreasing any side effects.

 Aftercare for Your Waxing Session